A meat preservation method learned from the Dutch

 Thankfully, these days we don’t use horses or saddles to make biltong.
 Although our process is comparable in its simplicity, the combination of meat and the unique home-roasted blend of spices makes Runder biltong simply irresistible.

 We like how this has come full circle.
 The Dutch settlers brought South Africans biltong in its most basic form and over time, South Africans perfected the art of making it and thus making it part of the national staple diet.
 We think that it's fair game to offer this same quality biltong in The Netherlands too, as an ode to the early Dutch settlers.
 Made with 100% Dutch beef and traditional South African flavours, Runder Biltong is simply the best biltong you will find in The Netherlands.

 These two products are often confused because of the similarities of their looks.
 Yes, they are both a form of dried beef but the processes used to achieve these products are vastly different.

 Generally speaking, jerky is cooked and smoked to speed up the dehydrating process (often an artificial smokey flavour is used).
-It is pumped full of non-natural ingredients to enhance the taste and shelf life of the product.
-This results in a product with very low nutritional value and mostly a bad tasting product.
+It is made with artifical ingredients to enhance the taste and shelf life of the product.
+This results in a product with low nutritional value and most often a bad tasting product.